 The book was published in April 2014 by Johnson Books (Big Earth Publishing).

 Jerome, Arizona is fertile ground and the story-telling on this blog will continue long after Home Sweet Jerome is published.
 The new posts are different from stories in the books; some are about Jerome in 2014; some are stories that didn’t fit.
 Think of them as continuing annals.

-To Order Personal Copies of Home Sweet Jerome Shop at local stores—helps the community economy.
-If you would like a personally autographed copy, send $20 to Diane Sward Rapaport, PO Box 398, Hines OR 97738.
-The book will be mailed via media mail after April 15.
-If you want to receive it by priority mail, send $25.00.
-Price includes book, shipping.
-Sorry no credit cards.
+To Order Personal Copies of Home Sweet Jerome If you would like a personally autographed copy, send $15 to Diane Sward Rapaport, PO Box 398, Hines OR 97738.
+The book will be mailed via media mail.
+Price includes book and shipping.

 To Order Commercial Copies for resale: Please email Diane Rapaport: firstname.lastname@example.org